vedi/knowledge-base/src/documents/unity/grow/Grow_Sync.html.md

 Here you can find descriptions of the main classes of GROW Sync.

-### SoomlaSync
+### GrowSync

-`SoomlaGifting` sepresents a class which is in charge of syncing meta-data and state between the client and the server.
+`GrowSync` sepresents a class which is in charge of syncing meta-data and state between the client and the server.

 #### Functions

-**`Initialize(metaDataSync, stateSync)`**
+**`Initialize(economySync, stateSync)`**

 Initializes the GROW Sync feature.
-Once initialized, the `OnSoomlaSyncInitialized` event is triggered.
+Once initialized, the `OnGrowSyncInitialized` event is triggered.
 Params:

-- metaDataSync - should GROW Sync synchronize meta-data for integrated modules.
+- economySync - should GROW Sync synchronize meta-data for integrated modules.
 - stateSync - should GROW Sync synchronize state for integrated modules.

 ## example